metral/pulumihome/Onboarding-a-Private-Beta-Customer.md

 We maintain a whitelist for users who have access to the Pulumi service.
 It is stored in a database.

 This isn't exposed via the REST API, so to add new users we'll need to manually add them to the database via SQL-query.

-Assuming you have `launch-mysql-prompt.sh` setup ([notes on wiki](https://github.com/pulumi/home/wiki/Putting-PPCs-in-maintenance-mode#database-access)), the query to add a user is:
+1. Set up `launch-mysql-prompt.sh`, following the steps in [Database Access](https://github.com/pulumi/home/wiki/Putting-PPCs-in-maintenance-mode#database-access).
+Use the user **travis-cicd** in the **production** account.

+1. Add a user with the following query:

 ```
 # Add GitHub user "lukehoban" to the service whitelist.